 Mykhailo Podolyak, a senior adviser to Ukrainian president Volodymyr Zelenskyy, told the Financial Times at the time that any deal would involve ‘the troops of the Russian Federation in any case leaving the territory of Ukraine’ captured since the invasion began on 24 February.

-The Istanbul Ten-Point Plan was a proposal from the Ukrainian side.
-We don’t know exactly what changes the Russian side asked for in the plan, because Ukraine abruptly withdrew from the negotiations.
+The Istanbul Ten-Point Plan was a proposal from the Ukrainian side (PN 2662).
+We don’t know exactly what changes the Russian side asked for, because Ukraine abruptly withdrew from the negotiations.

-Confirmation of the role of the Western powers in the collapse of the peace talks has come from an unlikely source, Naftali Bennett, who was prime minister of Israel at the time (he served from 13 June 2021 to 30 June 2022).
+Confirmation of the role of the Western powers in the collapse of the peace talks has come from an unlikely source, Naftali Bennett, who was prime minister of Israel at the time.

-Bennett was heavily involved in the negotiations between Ukraine and Russia in this period, visiting Moscow and Kyiv.
-In a recent interview, he described both Zelenskyy and Putin as ‘pragmatic’ during this phase of the negotiations.
-Putin gave up on regime change in Ukraine (‘denazification’), and Zelenskyy gave up on NATO membership, as steps towards peace.
-Bennett ‘was under the impression that both sides very much want[ed] a ceasefire’ and gave the odds of any deal holding at 50 percent.
+Bennett was heavily involved in peace negotiations, visiting Moscow and Kyiv.
+In a recent interview, he described both Zelenskyy and Putin as ‘pragmatic’.
+Putin gave up on regime change in Ukraine (‘denazification’), and Zelenskyy gave up on NATO membership.
+Bennett ‘was under the impression that both sides very much want[ed] a ceasefire’ and gave the odds of any deal holding at 50/50.

 On 21 September, Putin said that: ‘after the Istanbul talks, Kiev representatives voiced quite a positive response to our proposals’, but ‘a peaceful settlement obviously did not suit the West, which is why, after certain compromises were coordinated, Kiev was actually ordered to wreck all these agreements.’